WiktorLewicki/TicTacToe/README.md

 Work time at the moment: 2h

+I am the sole author of the entire code.
+Wiktor Lewicki

 If you want to play: tictactoe/Game/TicTacToe.exe

 This is the most popular version of the game "Tic Tac Toe."
 Winning is not possible.
 In the case where both players play optimally, the game always leads to a draw.